bmeurant/technical-docs/software-architecture/architectural-patterns/strangler-fig.md

 1.  **Legacy System:** The original [[monolithic|monolithic application]] that is being replaced.
 2.  **New System:** The modern application, typically composed of [[microservices]], that is gradually implementing the new functionality.
-3.  **Strangler Façade (or Proxy/Router):** This is the critical intermediary component that sits in front of the legacy system.
+3.  **Strangler Façade (or [[proxy-pattern|Proxy]]/Router):** This is the critical intermediary component that sits in front of the legacy system.
 It intercepts all incoming requests and makes a routing decision:
     *   If the requested functionality has been migrated, it routes the call to the new service.
     *   Otherwise, it passes the call through to the legacy system.

 **Typical Migration Flow:**
 1.  **Identify a Module:** A small, well-defined piece of functionality in the legacy system is chosen for migration.
-2.  **Implement the Façade:** A proxy or router is placed in front of the legacy system to intercept traffic.
+2.  **Implement the Façade:** A [[proxy-pattern|proxy]] or router is placed in front of the legacy system to intercept traffic.
 3.  **Build the New Service:** The functionality is rebuilt as a new, independent service.
 4.  **Switch the Route:** The façade is configured to route traffic for the migrated feature to the new service.
 All other traffic continues to flow to the legacy system.
 5.  **Repeat:** The process is repeated for other modules, gradually "strangling" the legacy system until it has no remaining responsibilities and can be shut down.